Matatika/matatika-docs/content/links.md

 ---

-I just a singular item or collection relation (i.e. `workspace` or `workspaces`) forms the entire link name, make a <span>GET</span>{:.label .label-GET} request to this link to return the respective resource.
+If just an entity item or collection relation noun - such as `workspace` or `workspaces` - forms the entire link name, make a <span>GET</span>{:.label .label-GET} request to this link to return the respective resource.
 Expect `200 OK` to indicate the resource was successfully returned.

 ## `self`
 Make a <span>GET</span>{:.label .label-GET} request to this link to return the current resource.
 Expect `200 OK` to indicate the resource was successfully returned.